-When we talk about "hero", we are talking about the main player who played the hand.
-If you show a hands history to a friend, a hand saved on your computer, when you replay the hand with your tracker, you will be named as the "hero" of the hand.
-All of your opponents will be named as the "bad guy".
-When you call a hero, you put yourself in the shoes of the player who has to make a decision.
+When we say "hero", we mean the main player who played the hand.
+If you show a hand history to a friend, a hand saved on your computer, when you play the hand back with your tracker, you will be called the "hero" of the hand.
+All of your opponents will be named "villain".
+When we talk about a hero, we are talking about the player who has to make a decision.
 On a replayer, the hero will be the player whose cards are known.
-This is a very common vocabulary among poker players, both in French and English as well as in other languages.
+This is a very common vocabulary among poker players, both in English and in other languages.

 Using the right vocabulary makes it easier to understand each other.
-Sometimes you want to analyze a hand by chatting with a friend or with players on poker forums.
-You might ask yourself, "Was it a good bluff from hero" or "If you were a bad bluff, would you have made the call?
-It should be seen in the same way as when analyzing a literary work where there are heros (e.g. Batman) and villains (e.g. the Joker).
+Sometimes you want to analyze a hand when talking to a friend or players on the poker forums.
+We may then ask "was it a good bluff by hero?" or "if you were naughty, would you have made the call?"
+You have to look at it the same way as when you analyze a work of literature where there are heroes (e.g. Batman) and villains (e.g. the Joker).